 The Board consists of a minimum of three and a maximum of fifteen directors who are to be elected annually.
-The Board has recommended that the shareholders elect nine directors at the Meeting.
+The Board has recommended that the shareholders elect seven directors at the Meeting.

 Canadian corporations listed on the Toronto Stock Exchange ("TSX") are required to adopt a majority voting policy for uncontested elections of directors whereby director nominees, who receive a greater number of votes withheld than for their election, must tender their resignation for consideration by the Board.
 However, the TSX has recognized that, in the case of majority controlled entities, a majority voting policy may not be effective, as a controlling shareholder can determine the outcome of director elections with its votes alone, and such a policy could create confusion for the minority shareholders as they might erroneously conclude that they could impact the outcome of the vote.
 As such, the TSX has afforded an exemption to majority controlled entities from instituting a majority voting policy.
-Since Winpak is a majority controlled company and for the reasons listed above, the Board has chosen to utilize this exemption and not adopt a majority voting policy with respect to uncontested director elections.
+Since Winpak is a majority voting policy with respect to uncontested director elections.
 The Company will, however, disclose the votes for and withheld for each nominee as part of its report on voting results for the Meeting.

 The persons named in the enclosed form of proxy intend to vote for the election of each of the nominees whose names are set forth in the following table.
 Management does not contemplate that any of the proposed nominees will be unable to serve as a director, but if that should occur for any reason prior to the Meeting, the persons named in the enclosed form of proxy reserve the right to vote for another nominee at their discretion.
 Each director elected will hold office until the next Annual Meeting or until his or her successor is duly elected, unless his or her office is earlier vacated.
-The Company has two committees: the Audit Committee and the Corporate Governance, Sustainability, Compensation and Nomination Committee, and directors who serve as members of these committees are so designated in the following table.
+The Company will have two committees: the Audit Committee and the Corporate Governance, Compensation and Nomination Committee, and directors who will serve as members of these committees are so designated in the following table.